CVK2C/4560-semester-project/example-data/README.md

 ## Example Table

+Note: In the actual CSV files, these columns will be unlabeled.

 | tradeId   | price          | qty        | quoteQty      | time          | isBuyerMaker | isBestMatch |
 | :-------: | :------------: | :--------: | :-----------: | :-----------: | :----------: | :---------: |
 | 500151364 | 19166.90000000 | 0.00476300 | 91.29194470   | 1607385600160 | False        | True        |